 Investment Advisor

-Renasset Managers Limited (formerly Petrarca Management Limited) have been appointed as Investment Advisor to manage the investment activities of the Fund.
+Renasset Managers Limited have been appointed as Investment Advisor to manage the investment activities of the Fund.
 The Investment Advisor is entitled to 100% of the management and performance fees paid to the Investment Manager.

 9 Administration fees